 How To Make This Recipe: Step-by-Step Instructions

 Here is how to make this recipe and I'll show you with step-by-step instructions below.

 Firstly, prep the veggies by slicing the carrots, cube the potatoes into small pieces, and dice the onion and celery into small pieces.

 Step 2: Saute the Onions

-Secondly, add the avocado oil, onions, garlic, salt and pepper to a large soup pot.
+Secondly, add (2) tablespoons of veggie broth then the onions, garlic, salt, and pepper to a large soup pot.

 Gently saute' for about 2-3 minutes, or until the onions are soft.